 Gorrotxategi intends to develop the skit in Euskera with English subtitles.
 Her current plan is to have it performed in the U.S. and the Basque Country, but she also has to get funding.
 If all goes well, she will develop and present it within the next two years.

 The fellowship is named in honor of the poet Frank Bidart, a Bakersfield native who is among the most important American poets of his generation.
 His book, Half-light: Collected Poems 1965-2016, won both the 2018 National Book Award and the 2018 Pulitzer Prize.
 Bidart is the Andrew W. Mellon Professor Emeritus in the Humanities and Professor of English at Wellesley College.
-To buy his latest poetry book on Amazon, click here.
+Click to buy his poetry books on Amazon.

 The website is an Amazon Associate and we earn a small commission from qualifying purchases.